 This may be due to marijuana being illegal until 2021 in Virginia.
 State data on marijuana use following its decriminalization are not yet available.

-The SAMHSA study also found that 28.9% of people aged 12 and older used tobacco in 2021.
+The SAMHSA study also found that 28.9 percent of people aged 12 and older used tobacco in 2021.
 While tobacco is often seen as a low-risk drug and tends to be less chemically addictive than other drugs, it can still result in a full-fledged addiction and cause grievous harm to one’s health.

 Increasing numbers of bloodborne pathogen infections